dqops/dqo/docs/reference/rules/Percentile.md

+---
+title: DQOps data quality percentile rules
+---
-# Data quality percentile rules
+# DQOps data quality percentile rules
 The list of percentile [data quality rules](../../dqo-concepts/definition-of-data-quality-rules.md) supported by DQOps.
 The source code is found in the *[$DQO_HOME](../../dqo-concepts/architecture/dqops-architecture.md#dqops-home)/rules/percentile* folder in the DQOps distribution.